scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

 ### Changes Made:

 1. Added Troubleshooting link to the sidebar in the Account section
-   - Used the Wrench icon from Lucide icons
+   - Used the HeartHandshake icon from Lucide icons (updated from Wrench)
+   - Made the link text bold and underlined for emphasis
    - Added proper styling and hover states
    - Made it responsive with the collapsible sidebar